TUDSSL/WARio/README.md

 # WARio: Efficient Code Generation for Intermittent Computing via Compiler Support

+## Background
-This is the official public repository for a compiler-support runtime called WARio for **intermittently-powered** platforms.
-WARIo has been published as the following publication.
+This is the official public repository for a compiler-support runtime for **intermittently-powered** platforms called WARio.
+WARIo has been presented first in the following publication.

 ```
 @article{kortbeek:pldi:2022:wario,